Digital Marketing for Dummies: Where to Start?

 It works as a commissioned sales on the Internet.
 You add someone's product, like an Amazon Book, for example, on your website.
 The link or banner has a unique UTM (Urchin Tracking Module) code that tracks if this buyer came from your website or somewhere else.
 In the case of Amazon, they track all products the buyer bought and rewards you for everything purchased, not only the product you announced on your website.

-Some common platforms that manage the relationship of affiliates and publishers are ShareASale, ClickBank, Avant Link, among many others.
+Some common platforms that manage affiliates and publishers' relationship are ShareASale, ClickBank, Avant Link, among many others.

 Standard Tools to Support Digital Marketing Campaigns